opfocus/optimism_docker_compose/run_op_stack_chain_with_docker/README.md

 # Run a op stack chain with docker
-Please note that this file should be used in conjunction with the op-stack documentation.
-It is not intended for a one-click startup of the op-stack chain.
+Please note that this file should be used in conjunction with the op-stack documentation. **It is not intended for a one-click startup of the op-stack chain**.
 I have limited knowledge of Docker, so it may not be fully mature.
 However, I have conducted as many tests as possible.

 Here is an overview:
 - It includes the process of initializing op-geth using genesis.json.